German student visa: What do I need to know?

 Types of German student visa

-There are 3 types of study visas available in Germany, each catering to a specific purpose of stay:
+There are 3 types of study visas in Germany, each catering to a specific purpose of stay:

 1. Standard German student visa: Designed for international students admitted to a German university for their studies.
 This visa is valid for the entire duration of your academic program.
 Upon graduation, it can be extended or converted into a work visa.